mozilla/mozanalysis/README.md

 Install tox into your global Python environment and run `tox`.

+You can pass flags to tox to limit the different environments you test in or the tests you run.
+Options after `--` or positional arguments are forwarded to pytest.

+For example, you can run:

+* `tox -e lint` to lint
+* `tox -e py37 -- -k utils` to only run tests with "utils" somewhere in the name, on Python 3.7
+* `tox tests/test_utils.py` to run tests in a specific file

 ### with the CircleCI utilities

 To test/debug this package locally, you can run exactly the job that